mk-fg/python-onedrive/README.md

 There was an issue with public.bay.livefilestore.com hosts (to which actual file store/retrieve requests get redirected) not working with clients advertising TLS -1.2 (see issue-1 on github), but it seem to be gone by now (2014-11-21).

+File uploads can either use PUT or POST requests, but former (PUT) *must* use "Transfer-Encoding: chunked" or requests just hang and get closed by the server.
+For more info on this quirk, see github issue #30.

 Errors can be returned for most ops, encoded as JSON in responses and have a human-readable "code" (like "resource_quota_exceeded") and descriptive